jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_client_tls12.md

 ---
 title: TLS 1.2 only environments
-summary: "The following is applicable to you if you encounter connection errors like this from the Spotlight Client."
+summary: "The following is applicable to you if your Windows environment is TLS 1.2 only and you encounter connection errors like this from the Spotlight Client."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_interface_client_tls12.html
 folder: SpotlightEnterprise